 Where is my UTR Number?

-Your Unique Taxpayer Reference number (UTR) for short, is a 10-digit number you’ll receive after registering for your Self Assessment or setting up your own limited company.
+Your Unique Taxpayer Reference number (UTR) is a 10-digit number you’ll receive after registering for Self Assessment or setting up your own limited company.

 Starting a new business is an exciting time, but can also mean lots of information flying about that you need to keep track of.
 Hidden within the onslaught of letters and emails will be your UTR number.

 This is an important reference number for your business, so we’ll answer some of the most frequently asked questions surrounding your UTR and where you can find yours.
-So, grab a cuppa, and relax.
+Grab a cuppa, and have a read.

 What does a UTR number look like?